xbcsmith/epr-workshop/01-intro/README.md

 ## Key Learning Objectives

+Learning objectives for this workshop include:

-Gain a foundational understanding of microservice architectures and their relevance in achieving scalability and modularity.
-Explore the benefits of event-driven asynchronous communication in CI/CD pipelines.
-Familiarize participants with the Event Provenance Registry (EPR) project and its core components.
-Understand the significance of Cloud Events and the Continuous Delivery Events (CDEvents) specification in standardizing event messages.
+- Gain a foundational understanding of microservice architectures and their relevance in achieving scalability and modularity.
+- Explore the benefits of event-driven asynchronous communication in CI/CD pipelines.
+- Familiarize participants with the Event Provenance Registry (EPR) project and its core components.
+Understand the significance of Cloud Events and the Continuous
+- Delivery Events (CDEvents) specification in standardizing event messages.

 Note: This workshop session is designed to provide participants with a solid understanding of event-driven microservice architectures, leveraging the EPR